 Applicants should submit their scores directly to KU via an e-delivery service or via mail if e-service isn’t available.

-TOEFL scores should be sent by ETS to KU institution code 6871.
-IELTS should be sent to KU via the e-delivery service.
+Any applicable GRE or TOEFL test scores should be sent by ETS to KU's institution code 6871.

 Related Policies and Forms: